Skip to main content

 • Travel to Najaf and Karbala requires a special permit during major pilgrimage occasions.

-• Kurdistan Region (Erbil, Sulaymaniyah, Duhok) requires a simple but different border procedure.
+• The Kurdistan Region (Erbil, Sulaymaniyah, Duhok) requires a simple but different border procedure.

 A green mountainous region with a moderate climate, home to the oldest inhabited cities in history.